jack-bradshaw/AndroidUtilities/README.md

 - `BitmapEfficiencyHelper`: Utility for efficiently decoding bitmap images.
 - `ColorHelper`: Utility for blending colors together.
 - `DimensionHelper`: Utility for converting complex dimensions (such as DP) to pixels.
+- `NullHelper`: Utility for working with null without boilerplate code.
 - `PermissionsHelper`: Utility for determining if a series of permissions have been granted.
 - `ScreenSizeHelper`: Utility for querying information about the device screen size.
 - `StatusBarHelper`: Utility for hiding and showing the status bar.
 Functionality varies depending on SDK version.